CORE-UPM/person/README.md

 ### Step 5

-In step 5 the model of table Person (file model.js) is again substituted by a new one which adds validation messages.
+In step 5 the model of table people (file model.js) is again substituted by a new one which adds validation messages.
 And the project is pushed back to GitHub with the 5 commits.

+README.md is also updated with some corrections.